epfl-lara/stainless/core/src/sphinx/verification.rst

 :math:`\mbox{expr}(a)` to mean the substitution in :math:`\mbox{expr}` of its free variable by :math:`a`.

-Leon attempts to prove the following theorem:
+Stainless attempts to prove the following theorem:

 .. math::

   \forall x. \mbox{prec}(x) \implies \mbox{post}(x, \mbox{body}(x))

-If Leon is able to prove the above theorem, it returns ``valid`` for the function ``f``.
+If Stainless is able to prove the above theorem, it returns ``valid`` for the function ``f``.
 This gives you a guarantee that the function ``f`` is correct with respect to its contract.

-However, if the theorem is not valid, Leon will return a counterexample to the theorem.
+However, if the theorem is not valid, Stainless will return a counterexample to the theorem.
 The negation of the theorem is:

 .. math::

   \exists x. \mbox{prec}(x) \land \neg \mbox{post}(x, \mbox{body}(x))

-and to prove the validity of the negation, Leon finds a witness :math:`x` --- a counterexample --- such that the precondition is verified and the postcondition is not.
+and to prove the validity of the negation, Stainless finds a witness :math:`x` --- a counterexample --- such that the precondition is verified and the postcondition is not.

-The general problem of verification is undecidable for a Turing-complete language, and the Leon language is Turing-complete.
-So Leon has to be incomplete in some sense.
-Generally, Leon will eventually find a counterexample if one exists.
-However, in practice some program structures require too many unrollings and Leon is likely to timeout (or being out of memory) before finding the counterexample.
-When the postcondition is valid, it could also happen that Leon keeps unrolling the program forever, without being able to prove the correctness.
-We discuss the exact conditions for this in the chapter on Leon's algorithms.
+The general problem of verification is undecidable for a Turing-complete language, and the Stainless language is Turing-complete.
+So Stainless has to be incomplete in some sense.
+Generally, Stainless will eventually find a counterexample if one exists.
+However, in practice some program structures require too many unrollings and Stainless is likely to timeout (or being out of memory) before finding the counterexample.
+When the postcondition is valid, it could also happen that Stainless keeps unrolling the program forever, without being able to prove the correctness.
+We discuss the exact conditions for this in the chapter on Stainless's algorithms.

 Preconditions
 *************